watbe/watbe.github.io/about.md

 permalink: /about/
 ---

-Previously I was a Senior Software Engineer at [Monzo](https://www.monzo.com), UK's leading [neobank](https://en.wikipedia.org/wiki/Neobank).
+I'm currently on the Apple Pay team in London.

-I've also worked at [Elo Entertainment](https://www.elo.io/) where I was a Full-Stack Engineer working on portfolio of gaming sites.
+I was previously working on Payments at [Monzo](https://www.monzo.com), UK's leading [neobank](https://en.wikipedia.org/wiki/Neobank).

-I founded [TrackDota](https://www.trackdota.com) with [Tim Sergeant](https://www.timsergeant.com) in 2014.
+I've also worked at [Elo Entertainment](https://www.elo.io/) where I helped build a range of gaming statistics websites.

 You can get in touch with me in the following ways:

 * Email: [me@tsai.co](mailto:me@tsai.co)
 * Twitter: [@watbe](http://twitter.com/watbe)

-This site is powered by [Jekyll](http://jekyllrb.com/), hosted on [GitHub Pages](https://pages.github.com/).
+This site is compiled by [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).